ckattner/hash_math/README.md

 ### Table: The Double Hash (Hash of Hashes)

 HashMath::Table builds on top of HashMath::Record.
-It constructs a table data-structure using a key-value pair builder method: `#add(row_id, field_id, key, value)`.
+It constructs a table data-structure using a key-value pair builder method: `#add(row_id, field_id, value)`.
 It ultimately outputs an array of Row objects where each Row object has a row_id and fields (field_id => value) hash.
 The value proposition here is you can iterate over a key-value pair and construct each row any way you wish.

 Building on our Record example above: